About the Delta Conservancy

 Working collaboratively and in coordination with local communities, the Conservancy will lead efforts to protect, enhance, and restore the Delta’s economy, agriculture and working landscapes, and environment for the benefit of the Delta region, its local communities, and the citizens of California.

 Tribal Consultation Policy

 The purpose of this policy is to ensure effective government-to-government consultation between the Natural Resources Agency and its Departments, and Indian tribes and tribal communities, to provide meaningful input in the development of regulations, rules, policies, programs, projects and property decisions and activities that may affect tribal communities.
-Click here to view the California Natural Resources Agency Tribal Consultation Policy (web link).
+Click here to view the California Natural Resources Agency Tribal Consultation Policy.

-The Sacramento-San Joaquin Delta Conservancy is a state agency within the Natural Resources Agency and was established on February 3, 2010, through the legislation in Public Resources Code Division 22.3 [32300-32381].
-Click here to view the Delta Conservancy’s establishing legislation (web link).
+The Sacramento-San Joaquin Delta Conservancy is a state agency within the Natural Resources Agency and was established on February 3, 2010, by the Sacramento-San Joaquin Delta Conservancy Act (Public Resources Code Sections 32300-32381).
+Click here to view the statute.

-The Delta Conservancy is governed by an 11-member Board, with assistance from 12 Liaison Advisors.
+The Delta Conservancy is governed by a board, with 11 voting and two non-voting members and receives assistance from 12 Liaison Advisors.
 Collectively, they represent the five Delta counties, local nonprofits, special districts, and state and federal agencies.
 The Conservancy’s service area is the statutory Delta and Suisun Marsh, approximately 1,300 square miles with more than 1,000 miles of levees and waterways.

 The Delta Conservancy supports efforts that advance both environmental protection and the economic well-being of Delta residents in a complementary manner, including the following: